The start of a network of professional technicians…

-Meanwhile, Mike, a co-worker from the sign business that Chris had brought into the assembly industry several years before, realized the potential that the assembly industry possessed.
-He built a small assembly service in Central Ohio, and set up a website, which was unheard of at the time.
-With the website in full gear, Mike started getting calls from all over the country asking him to assemble products in their respective areas.
+Meanwhile, a co-worker from the sign business that Chris had brought into the assembly industry several years before, realized the potential that the assembly industry possessed.
+He built a small assembly service, The Savvy Tech, in Central Ohio, and set up a website, which was unheard of at the time.
+With the website in full gear, calls were coming in from all over the country asking to have products assembled in their respective areas.

-Additionally, other techs across the country realized very quickly what was developing with The Savvy Tech, and began contacting him, and asking him when he was going to resume the online assembly network.
-After much contemplation,he created a whole new concept, that being the United Assemblers Network (UAN).
+Many techs across the country realized very quickly what was developing with The Savvy Tech, and The United Assemblers Network (UAN) and started coming on board and the businesses grew exponentially.
 It was more than just a name, it represented a philosophy, “Uniting An Industry!”
-The new business model was taking off again.
+The new business model was really taking off.

-Early in 2011, disillusioned with the logistics arena, the slumping commercial moving business and the entire sales industry in general, Chris Manack crossed paths with Mike by happenstance and learned of the assembly network he had created in the industry.
-Mike was ready to clear some things off his plate, so he offered his assembly business, The Savvy Tech, to Chris Manack, leaving Mike more time to promote the UAN.
+Early in 2011, disillusioned with the logistics arena, the slumping commercial moving business and the entire sales industry in general, Chris Manack crossed paths with his old sign business co-worker by happenstance and learned of the assembly network he had created in the industry.
+He was ready to move onto other things, so he offered to sell his assembly business, The Savvy Tech, to Chris Manack, and Chris accepted the offer.

 After buying The Savvy Tech, and all its intellectual property, Chris created an all new assembly business with a higher level of priorities and renamed it Precision Assembly & Repair Technologies (PART).
 Chris created a new website utilizing the savvy tech domain name he had purchased.
 The new venture took off immediately and is doing extremely well to this day, Chris’ perseverance, loyalty and knowledge of mechanical practices, made him a valued member of the UAN, mentoring any tech that wanted to learn how to grow a profitable assembly business.